UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_cluster.md

 ```

 > The different types of nodes an UPPMAX cluster has.
-> White nodes: nodes a user can interact with.
-> Blue nodes: nodes a user cannot interact with.

 ## Difference between a supercomputer and a (high-performing) computer cluster